sKiZmm/learning-journal/Day 1.md

 - Expressions in definitions

 **Notes:**
-> "Think of a name for the variable that will store "the number of the king's siblings".
+> 'Think of a name for the variable that will store "the number of the king's siblings".
 Write it down in a notebook or email it to yourself.
 Don't put anything in there except the name of the variable.
-And in a few lessons, we'll come back to this topic."
+And in a few lessons, we'll come back to this topic.'

 - 'kingSibs' (Following a naming method I learned in HTML a while back.)